AFTEr SCHOOL FILM CLUB

 ШАРФ

 The initiative to create the first film fanzine within The After School Film Club, whose authors are young people (high school students and students - current and former participants of the workshop) proved to be an important move and a practice that we intend to continue.
 With the special design of this zine, where care was taken to make it memorable and easy to distribute, ШАРФ has become something that is talked about among the professional and festival audiences.
 This fanzine contains texts about films that have just been released at the time of publishing - from the repertoire of festivals to the ones of cinemas, domestic and foreign. ШАРФ is free of charge and distributed all over the country, we take it wherever we can: to cultural centers and other eventful hotspots.
 The design and layout are the work of Sven Sorić, while the zine is printed in Šprint.
+Underneath you can find the texts from published zines - unfortunately, not yet translated.

 TEAM